 But that’s easier said that done, right?
 Well, that’s where meditation comes in.
 I started meditating ‘properly’ about a month again.
 And I say ‘properly’ because whilst I’m still very new to it, I’m at least doing it with intention and because I want to.

 Meditation helps train your mind to be quiet, and with enough practice you can keep a nice quiet mind even when you’re not meditating.
 If our minds are wandering about all over the place, cooking up crazy scenarios that may or may not happen, or replaying a conversation we had with someone years ago, then we just cannot be present in the ‘now moment’.

 And with a nice quiet mind, what we really want and who we really are can start to come forward.

 When I first started meditating, I will admit it felt a bit weird and uncomfortable.
 I was sitting there thinking “Is this it?
 Now what?
 Can I stop yet?”.
 For the first week or so, I lasted approximately 5-7 minutes before I couldn’t control my mind from going off on a tangent.
 But now, four weeks later, I can quite easily meditate for 20 minutes before my thoughts overpower me and I have to admit defeat!

 And the most amazing realisation for me is that I actual enjoy it and look forward to it now.
 As I said above, I wasn’t sure about it at the start and almost had to persuade myself do it.
 But now at some point every day (but usually in the morning) I look forward to quieting my mind and feeling peaceful.

-So with that being said, have a great Saturday and I’ll see you on the next post!
+Have a great Saturday and I’ll see you on the next post!